zookzook/RFM12/README.md

 * data, the data of the message
 * crc, the crc in little-endian format

-The code uses a finite state machine which organise the operation mode of the RFM12.
-You can reveive, send messages or power down the RFM12.
+The code uses a finite state machine which organizes the operation mode of the RFM12.
+You can receive, send messages or power down the RFM12.
+After initialization the fsm is idle.
+You can transmit or receive a message.
+Therefore to change the operation mode the fsm must be idle.
+While sending you are not able to receive a message.
+Since you have to wait for a message, you call in a loop
+<code>rf12mListen()</code>.
+This switch on the receiver.

 # Sending a message